Collinsville basketball: Cardinals rip Oologah in 2019 finale

-Collinsville finished off it the 2019 portion of its schedule in dominant fashion on Thursday night.
+Collinsville finished off the 2019 portion of its schedule in dominant fashion on Thursday night.

 Ethan Cole posted a team-high 21 points, including four three-pointers and 7-of-8 shooting at the free throw line, as the Cardinals rolled to a 71-43 road win against Oologah.